 “So That We Might Build Together: Cultivating Honest Conversation, Enduring Trust & Mutual Care in the Midst of Deep Difference” seeks to promote communal care and connection.

-This seminar for pastors and congregational leaders is focused on church property — when to stay, when to shift, and most importantly, how to make those decisions with integrity and a justice lens.
-The two-day program is designed for both virtual and in-person participation.
-It includes two plenary sessions and a customizable workshop schedule in […]
+This seminar for pastors and congregational leaders is focused on church property — when to stay, when to shift, and most importantly, how to make those decisions with integrity and […]

 Lindsay Baker believes that buildings are storytellers and that they have a lot to say in the world.
 Join her and hear a story about possible futures in our midst, […]